California Roll Recipe

 • If you are having a hard time tightening your roll, wrap a sheet of cling wrap around your sushi roll and tighten by using both index fingers and thumbs to pinch the sides of the cling wrap while simultaneously rolling your California roll forward.
 This should look like a candy wrapper.

-california roll wrapped in plastic
+California roll in plastic wrap

 • To cut your roll, take a very sharp knife and cut in long, one stroke slices.
 You don’t want to run your knife back and forth because this could tear or damage the roll.
 Wipe your knife after every cut to prevent rice from sticking.